Quantum secure non-malleable-extractors: A quantum secure -source non-malleable extractor

 \end{definition}

 \mycomment{added the below remark} \begin{remark}In the Definition~\ref{2nmextiadvmodel}, one may ask if we can provide both the registers $E_1'$ and $E_2'$ as side-information to the adversary along with $YY'$ or $XX'$.
 However this may allow adversary to gain complete knowledge of $X,Y$ (since $E_2'$ may contain a copy of $X$ and $E_1'$ may contain a copy of $Y$) making the model trivial.
-Thus we settle on the model as in Definition~\ref{2nmextiadvmodel}. \end{remark} } We have the following corollary of Theorem~\ref{thm:2nmext}. \begin{corollary} Let the function $2 \nmext$ be as defined in Algorithm~\ref{alg:2nmExt}. $2 \nmext$ is an $(n-k,n-k,\cO(\eps))$-quantum secure $2$-source non-malleable-extractor against $\qia$.
+Thus we settle on the model as in Definition~\ref{2nmextiadvmodel}. \end{remark} } We have the following corollary of Theorem~\ref{thm:2nmext}. \begin{corollary} Let the function $2 \nmext$ be as defined in Algorithm~\ref{alg:2nmExt}. $2 \nmext$ is an $(n-k,n-k,\cO(\eps))$-quantum secure $2$-source non-malleable extractor against $\qia$. \end{corollary} \begin{proof} Let $\rho_{XE_1E_2Y}$ be a state (for $k_1=k_2=n-k$), $\mathsf{T}_1$ and $\mathsf{T}_2$ be CPTP maps as defined in Definition~\ref{intro2nmextiadvmodel}.
+Let $\rho_{X\hat{X} E_1 \hat{E_1}E_2 \hat{E_2}Y\hat{Y}}$ be a pure state extension of $\rho_{XE_1E_2Y}$ such that,